grebtsew/FloorplanToBlender3d/README.md

 # How-To
 This part contains information about how to setup and execute this program.

+__NOTE__: Using other versions of the required programs and libraries than specified in this file might require changes in the implementation.
+It is only guaranteed that this implementation will work if the assigned versions of all requirements are used.
+At this time it is known that:
+* If a later `Blender` version is used, several changes has to done in all files in the `/Blender` folder.
+* If the latest `OpenCV` library for python is used, several changes has to be done in the `/FloorplanToBlender3d/detect.py` file.
+Please create an issue if you encounter any problems with this implementation.

+__NOTE__: To avoid any version related problems use the Docker implementation.

 ## Install on Docker
-Firstly you need to install a suitable docker environment on your device.
+Firstly you need to install a suitable [Docker](https://www.docker.com/) environment on your device.
-This DockerFile is using Ubuntu:18.04 so make sure your docker environment is to linux containers.
+This project contains a `DockerFile` which uses the `Ubuntu 18.04` image so make sure your docker environment is set to linux containers.

 1. Download or clone this repository.

-2. Build docker image from dockerfile by running:
+2. Build docker image from DockerFile by running:
 __NOTE__: This step can take a long time.
 ```bash
  docker build . --tag=floorplan_to_blender:1.0